Edgeberry/Edgeberry-hardware/README.md

 ```
 ## (re)Writing the EEPROM
 >[!important]
->When you purchased the Edgeberry Hardware the manufacturer has written the EEPROM.
-Unless you are the manufacturer, or you're hacking your Edgeberry board, then continue reading.
+>**When you purchased the Edgeberry Hardware the manufacturer has written the EEPROM**.
+If you are the manufacturer, or you're hacking your Edgeberry board, then continue with the following steps.

 1) Close the EEPROM write protection jumper (JP1) to enable writing.
 2) TODO